Cooper v. Aaron

 Cooper v.
-Aaron, 358 U.S. 1 (1958), was a landmark decision of the Supreme Court of the United States that denied the school board of Little Rock, Arkansas the right to delay racial desegregation for 30 months.
+Aaron, 358 U.S. 1 (1958), is a landmark decision of the Supreme Court of the United States that denied the school board of Little Rock, Arkansas the right to delay racial desegregation for 30 months.
 On September 12, 1958, the Warren Court delivered a decision that held that the states are bound by the Court's decisions and must enforce them even if the states disagree with them, asserting the judicial supremacy established in Marbury v.
 Madison (1803).
 The decision in this case upheld the rulings in Brown v.
-Board of Education and Brown II that had held that the doctrine of separate but equal was unconstitutional.
+Board of Education and Brown II which held that the doctrine of separate but equal was unconstitutional.

 Background

 In the wake of Brown v.
 Board of Education (1954), the school district of Little Rock, Arkansas formulated a plan to desegregate its schools.
 Meanwhile, other school districts in the state opposed the Supreme Court's rulings and did not make any attempts to desegregate their schools.
 The Arkansas state legislature amended the state constitution in 1956 to oppose desegregation and then passed a law relieving children from mandatory attendance at integrated schools.

 Caught between the Arkansas voters and the federal government, Governor Orval Faubus agreed to file a lawsuit in state court to enjoin the school board's integration plan.

-On September 3 1957, the school board filed suit in the United States District Court for the Eastern District of Arkansas, seeking to delay their plan, but the district court ordered them to proceed.
+On September 3, 1957, the school board filed suit in the United States District Court for the Eastern District of Arkansas, seeking to delay their plan, but the district court ordered them to proceed.
 In response, Faubus ordered the National Guard to physically block the Little Rock Nine from entering the school.
 On September 20, the federal district court enjoined Faubus from obstructing desegregation orders.
 Faubus withdrew the National Guard, and according to some accounts, encouraged the mob violence that followed.

 State government officials continued to fan the flames.
 The actions of the Arkansas governor, especially deploying the National Guard to obstruct desegregation, and rumors that he encouraged vigilantism, most likely escalated the state's conflict with President Eisenhower.
 Eisenhower demanded that the mob disperse immediately, and deployed federal troops when that order was ignored.

-On February 20, 1958 the school board filed a petition in the district court seeking to delay desegregation because of the danger and disruption to education that would be caused by the public's hostility to the desegregation plan.
+On February 20, 1958, the school board filed a petition in the district court seeking to delay desegregation because of the danger and disruption to education that would be caused by the public's hostility to the desegregation plan.
 The district court granted the school board's request, finding there was "chaos, bedlam and turmoil" at the school, threats of violence against black students, unrest that had an adverse impact on the school's educational purpose, and that the school board could not be expected to carry out the desegregation plan without "military assistance or its equivalent".
-The United States Court of Appeals for the Eighth Circuit agreed to hear the case after the NAACP, represented by Thurgood Marshall, appealed.
+The United States Court of Appeals for the Eighth Circuit heard the appeal after the NAACP, represented by Thurgood Marshall, appealed.
 Once the court of appeals handed down its decision in favor of the defendants, the school board appealed to the Supreme Court, which met in a rare summer session to hear arguments.